Right Place, Right Time, Right Sequence

 He adds that the company decided first and foremost to find an electronic resource planning package (ERP) that would do away with the three disparate systems they had been using, successfully but frustratingly, for years.

-“Once we decided after many meetings with all our stakeholders that we were going to use Sage X3, we knew we needed to find a partner that was going to help us implement the systems we needed.
+“Once we decided after many meetings with all our stakeholders that we were going to use Sage Enterprise Management formerly known as Sage X3, we knew we needed to find a partner that was going to help us implement the systems we needed.
 We did not want to be in a position where we implemented an ERP system that offered no support or did not meet our specific needs,” he adds.

 Tony says that any business that’s looking to grow must regularly assess their ERP systems and how it influences operations.

-“Throughout the various project phases and interactions with the Parity team, the choice we made in choosing Sage X3 as our ERP Platform for the future was reaffirmed.
+“Throughout the various project phases and interactions with the Parity team, the choice we made in choosing Sage Enterprise Management formerly known as Sage X3 as our ERP Platform for the future was reaffirmed.
 The software and expert implementation partner we have in Parity, ensures that our business vision and commitment to quality of workmanship we are known for can be executed well in to the future,” Tony says.

 Tubular Holdings went from using three separate business systems for ordering, invoicing, managing staff and assets, payments, collections and administration.
 Tony says the streamlining of systems and processes is key to the company’s future success because by nature Tubular Holdings is a collaborative and inclusive company, and now they have the ERP system to allow them to operate as a truly collaborative class-leader.